Wailua Falls Hike on Kauai (AMAZING waterfall hike!)

 Wailua falls hike

 You need to do the Wailua Falls Hike!
-Wailua Falls is one of the most popular spots on Kauai.
-The double waterfall that often makes a rainbow spray is the perfect representation of Kauai, the Garden Isle.
+This double waterfall that often makes a rainbow spray is the perfect representation of Kauai, the Garden Isle.

 • Distance: .3 miles down and .3 miles back (barely even a hike I know)

-• Elevation Change: Straight up and down
+• Elevation Change: Straight up and down (about 200 feet)

-• Difficulty: It’s over quick but you must be sure footed and able to climb up and down the slippery rocks
+• Difficulty: It’s over quick, but you must be sure footed and able to climb up and down the slippery rocks

 • Cost: Free